zzzkl/claude-relay-service/README_EN.md

 ❌ **Registration Issues**: Cannot register Claude account yourself
 ❌ **Payment Issues**: No payment method to subscribe to Claude Code

+**If you're just an ordinary user with low privacy requirements, just want to casually play around and quickly experience Claude, then choosing a mirror site you're familiar with would be more suitable.**

 ---

 ## 💭 Why Build Your Own?

-### Problems with Existing Mirror Sites
+### Potential Issues with Existing Mirror Sites

-- 🕵️ **Privacy Risk**: Your conversation content is seen clearly by others, forget about business secrets
+- 🕵️ **Privacy Risk**: Your conversation content is completely visible to others, forget about business secrets
 - 🐌 **Performance Instability**: Slow when many people use it, often crashes during peak hours
 - 💰 **Price Opacity**: Don't know the actual costs